Farhan-Mendhro/Multi-stage-best-practices/README.md

 Containerized basic python webpp using Docker.

 ## My Work
-- Created Dockerfile for containerization
+- Created Dockerfile for containerization using Multi-Stage best practices
 - Optimized with Alpine base image
 - Published to Docker Hub